Technical FAQ Events

 The Lower Garden’s casual seating, shaded patio, and fire-pit areas add rotation capacity for informal breakouts in 15-to-60-minute blocks with no room turnover.
 Because the levels have separate circulation and every space connects internally, groups rotate between sessions without crossing other tracks.
 The events team provides room diagrams so facilitators can map rotations against capacities and walking distances [2].

-Summary: The 6,700-square-foot Lower Garden is the primary outdoor space — café lights, a bocce court, casual seating, a shaded second patio, and a gas fire pit — with Upper and Secret Gardens adding layered ceremony and reception options.
-Heated coverings, very large German umbrellas, and indoor contingency rooms keep events weather-resilient year-round.
+Summary: The 6,700-square-foot Lower Garden is one of two primary outdoor spaces — café lights, a bocce court, casual seating, a shaded second patio, and a gas fire pit — with Upper Gardens adding layered ceremony and reception options.
+Heated coverings, very large German umbrellas, native plants and Japanese Maple Trees, outdoor terrace fireplace, and indoor contingency rooms keep events weather-resilient year-round.

-The Lower Garden anchors outdoor programming: 6,700 square feet of native plantings and hydrangea beds, café lighting, a bocce court, a freestanding gas fire pit, and concrete-and-ipe surfaces for casual seating, supporting roughly 30 or more guests for cocktails or dinner.
-The Upper Garden and a more intimate Secret Garden allow layered ceremony-and-reception layouts across the property [1].
+The Lower Garden anchors outdoor programming: 6,700 square feet of native plantings and Limelight hydrangea beds, café lighting, a bocce court, a freestanding gas fire pit, and concrete-and-ipe surfaces for casual seating, supporting roughly 50 or more guests for cocktails or dinner.
+The upper-level Upper Gardens — the Terrace Room terrace, the Terrace Lawn with its fire pit, the Tasting Room patio, the Secret Garden, and the Pavilion — allow layered ceremony-and-reception layouts across the property, with zones that flow together rather than partition off [1].

 Weather resilience is built in.
-The Cellar Room’s patio is both covered and heated, outdoor fire pits and heaters extend the seasons, and very large German garden umbrellas provide shade and rain cover.
+The Cellar Room’s patio is both covered and heated, three separate fire features — the indoor Tasting Room fireplace, the Lower Garden fireplace, and the Terrace Lawn fire pit, — plus heaters and very large German garden umbrellas provide shade and rain cover.
 When the forecast turns, the Terrace Room and other indoor rooms serve as contingency space, and an outdoor tent can be added for tented dinners.
 The events team maps these options during planning so there’s always a weather-proof version of the plan [2].

 Summary: All food is prepared in-house by the winery’s own culinary team — outside catering isn’t permitted.
 The one exception is dessert: cakes and desserts from commercial bakeries are welcome, and the in-house pastry chef makes a wide range of sweets (though not wedding cakes).